 The inmate connected the dots in this way.
-If Bob, as a follower of Christ, would not take advantage of those under him, there was a good chance that Jesus would be the same.
+If Bob, as a follower of Christ, would not take advantage of those under him, there was a good chance that Jesus would act likewise.
 An act as simple as sweeping the floor was used by God to convince a man of God's gracious character.